pagkly/Zed/Investopedia3/What Is a Go-Go Fund.md

 What Is a Go-Go Fund?
 ## What Is a Go-Go Fund?

-Go-go fund is a slang name for a [mutual fund](https://www.investopedia.com/terms/m/mutualfund.asp) that has an investment strategy focused on high-risk securities in an attempt to capture above average returns.
-A go-go fund's aggressive approach usually involves holding large positions in [growth stocks](https://www.investopedia.com/terms/g/growthstock.asp).
+Go-go fund is a slang name for a [[mutual fund]](https://www.investopedia.com/terms/m/mutualfund.asp) that has an investment strategy focused on high-risk securities in an attempt to capture above average returns.
+A go-go fund's aggressive approach usually involves holding large positions in [[growth stocks]](https://www.investopedia.com/terms/g/growthstock.asp).
 Growth stocks offer higher risks, but also higher potential returns.

 ### Key Takeaways